ibm-cloud-docs/cloud-infrastructure/p-p-faqs.md

 {: #is-data-migration-supported}
 {: faq}

 No, RMM currently only supports local storage migration.
-For block or file performance and endurance volumes, consider using a 3rd party tool such as ``rsync``.
-A sample script using ``rsync`` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools).
+For block or file performance and endurance volumes, consider that uses a 3rd party tool such as ``rsync``.
+A sample script that uses ``rsync`` can be found [here](https://github.com/IBM-Cloud/vpc-migration-tools).